Oliver Wonekha

 Oliver Wonekha is a Ugandan politician and diplomat, who serves as Uganda's Ambassador to the People's Republic of China, since 2022.
-He previously served as the country's Ambassador to the United States of America, from 2013, until 2017 and thereafter as Uganda's High Commissioner to the Republic Of Rwanda between 2017 and 2022.
+She previously served as the country's Ambassador to the United States of America, from 2013, until 2017 and thereafter as Uganda's High Commissioner to the Republic Of Rwanda between 2017 and 2022.

 Background and education

 Wonekha was born in present-day Bududa District, c.
 1951.
 She holds a Bachelor of Science degree from Makerere University, in Kampala, Uganda's capital.
 She also holds a Postgraduate Diploma in Education, also from Makerere.

 Work experience

 She worked in the coffee sector for 30 years, starting c.
 1971, before she entered politics.
 She worked at the now defunct Coffee Marketing Board and later for the privately owned Kyagalanyi Coffee Limited.

 Political career

 In 2011, Wonekha entered Uganda's elective politics by contesting the Mbale District Women's Constituency, in the Ugandan parliament.
 She won and served in that capacity during the eighth parliament (2001–2006).
 In 2006, she contested the Bududa District Women's Constituency, on the ruling National Resistance Movement political party.
 She won and served in that capacity in the 9th parliament (2006–2011).
 During the 2011 election cycle, she lost her seat.
 Following her loss in the Ugandan parliament, she unsuccessfully contested for the East African Legislative Assembly.